-My wife made our calendar event “P+V.” She thought it was funny, and we wanted it to be a secret code so people who glanced at either of our calendars didn’t know the truth comment or cock an eyebrow.
-Also: it would feel weird to have an event labeled “Bone o’clock!” or “Pound time!” appear near Ash Wednesday, St. Patrick’s Day, or Presidents Day.
+My wife made our calendar event “P+V.” She thought it was funny, and we wanted it to be a secret code so people who glanced at either of our screens didn’t know the truth and comment or cock an eyebrow.
+Also: It would feel weird to have an event labeled “Bone o’clock!” or “Pound time!” appear near Ash Wednesday, St. Patrick’s Day, or Presidents’ Day.

 READ MORE: The Fatherly Guide to Sex After Kids